TheAngryByrd/dotnet-drama/README.md

 ## How

-Install `dotnet tool install -g dotnet-drama`
+1. Install `dotnet tool install -g dotnet-drama`
+2. Then run `dotnet-drama`

 ---